cypress-io/netlify-plugin-cypress/README.md

 ### testing the site after build

 By default this plugin tests static site _after deploy_.
 But maybe you want to run end-to-end tests locally after building the static site.
-Cypress includes a local static server for this case.
+Cypress includes a local static server for this case but you can specify your own command if needed by using the `start` argument.
 Here is a sample config file

 ```toml
 [[plugins]]